weecology/forecasting-course/content/lessons/R-evaluating-forecasts-2/r_tutorial.md

 * Scores that incorporate uncertainty
 * Reward prediction intervals that are just wide enough
+* Instead of evaluating the mean prediction (point forecast) evaluate the prediction interval
+* _Add two sets of intervals on the axes_

 * Winkler Score
 * Width of the prediction interval + a penalty for points outside the interval
 * The width component rewards models with narrower prediction intervals
 * The penalty rewards models without too many points outside the prediction intervals
 * Penalties are calibrated to reward models with best coverage

+* Include the Winkler score accuracy by adding two arguments
+* A list, with a name for the score a function used to calculate it
+* Any arguments that function requires (a prediction interval level in this case)

 ```r
 accuracy(forecasts, test, list(winkler = winkler_score), level = 80)